Our Disputes API lets you automate the dispute handling process so you can respond to disputes as soon as they are initiated.

 - Submit your complete defense to the scheme and defend the dispute.

-For a list of endpoints and parameters, see Disputes API reference.
+For a list of endpoints and parameters, see Disputes API.

 To test your integration, you can simulate chargeback scenarios by submitting dispute reasons.
-Refer to Test a chargeback scenario for more details.
+For more details, see test a chargeback scenario.

-If you would like to handle disputes manually instead, you can manage disputes through your Customer Area.
+If you want to handle disputes manually instead, you can manage disputes through your Customer Area.

 Before starting your Disputes API integration, make sure that you:

 - Understand the disputes process.
-Refer to Understanding disputes for a high level flow, and to Chargeback guidelines for scheme-specific information.
+See Understanding disputes for a high-level overview of the flow, and Chargeback guidelines for scheme-specific information.

 - Know the scenarios when Adyen automatically handles disputes on your behalf.